tingstad/pdfzip/README.md

 > [ENOEXEC]: The new process image file has the appropriate access permission but has an unrecognized format.
 </p></details>

-This approach fits this project nicely because there's a lot of documentation relavant for different parts of the code.
+This approach fits this project nicely because there's a lot of documentation relevant for different parts of the code.
 Keeping it all intermixed makes it easily available and up to date.
 This helps myself as much as others.
 Written text is plausibly _the_ best way of preserving and sharing knowledge.